dustymabe/vagrant-sshfs/README.md

 ## Appendix B: Development

-For local development of this plugin here is an example of how to build and install this plugin on your local machine:
+For local development of this plugin here is an example of how to build, test and install this plugin on your local machine:

 ```
+# Install development dependencies
+$ gem install bundler && bundle install

+# List available Rake tasks
+$ bundle exec rake -T

+# Run Cucumber tests
+$ bundle exec rake features

+# Build the gem (gets generated in the 'pkg' directory
-$ rake build
+$ bundle exec rake build

-vagrant-sshfs 0.1.0 built to pkg/vagrant-sshfs-0.1.0.gem.
-$ mkdir -p /tmp/gems/gems
-$ cp pkg/vagrant-sshfs-0.1.0.gem /tmp/gems/gems/
-$ pushd /tmp/gems/
-$ gem generate_index
-$ popd
+# Run Vagrant in the context of the plugin
+$ bundle exec rake vagrant <command>

+# Install built gem into global Vagrant installation (run outside of git checkout!)
-$ vagrant plugin install vagrant-sshfs --plugin-source file:///tmp/gems/
+$ vagrant plugin install <path to gem in pkg directory>
 ```